Rick Reynolds, LCSW

 What are the 5 simple and proven steps that will protect your marriage?

 Another way to assess value is by time invested.
-Regrettably, most people probably spend more time planning vacations or their financial future than they do for their marital future.
+Regrettably, most people probably spend more time planning vacations or their financial future than they do planning for and caring for their marital health and longevity.

-Do you go to the same lengths in protecting your marriage as you do your money?
-Are you spending the same energy and effort on proactive marriage counseling?
-Often times I hear exhausted betrayed spouses tell their unfaithful spouses it's "too little too late."
-Yet, they didn't get to that place overnight.
+Do you go to the same length to protect your marriage as you do your money, energy, and time?
+Often times, I hear betrayed spouses tell their unfaithful spouses, "It's "too little too late," yet they didn't get to that place overnight.

-All too often those who stray are under-invested in their relationships.
+All too often, those who stray are severely under-invested in their marriage relationship.

-Their primary contribution to the relationship is their wage, and if money provides the sum total of your investment, what's the loss if you walk away?
-But if you've worked together, built a home together, raised kids together, and shared life together, the size of that investment may help you see there is probably something worth salvaging or at least attempting to salvage.
+Sometimes, a spouse's primary contribution to the relationship is their wages earned.
+If money provides the sum total of your investment, what's the loss if you walk away?
+Money and that's it?
+But if you've built a home, raised kids, grown as a couple, and shared life over many years together, the size of that investment may help you see that there is probably something worth salvaging or at least attempting to salvage.

 5 steps to protect your marriage

-Marriages are made up of three separate components - a man, a woman and us together, which we call marriage.
+Marriages are made up of three separate components: 1) man, 2) a woman, and 3) us together.
 It's what makes recovery so difficult for those impacted by infidelity.
-There are three recoveries if you will, which must be addressed uniquely.
+There are three recoveries if you will – they all must be addressed uniquely: 1) your recovery, 2) your spouse's recovery, and 3) the marriage's recovery (Us).

-This "US" is something I talk frequently about in marriage counseling.
-As an individual I place enough value on my life to protect it.
-I don't step into oncoming traffic; rather, I make sure it's safe before I step into a street.
-Far too often we don't consider the life that is "US".
-It takes a loving protection and even ongoing maintenance, just like feeding and protecting my own body.
+This "Us" is something I talk frequently about in marriage counseling.
+As an individual, I place enough value on my life to protect it.
+I don't step into oncoming traffic, for example.
+Far too often, we don't value the life that we have together.
+A marriage takes loving protection and even ongoing maintenance, just like feeding and protecting your own body.

-Just recently, while meeting with a couple in marriage counseling I asked for their definition of monogamy.
-Given the fireworks that erupted over the next few minutes it was clear this couple had never come to a common understanding of that word.
+Just recently, while meeting with a couple in marriage counseling, I asked for their definition of monogamy.
+Given the fireworks that erupted over the next few minutes, it was clear this couple had never come to a common understanding of that word.
 Assuming your mate sees things as you do can be a bit naïve.
-Without conversation, couples are at risk of tragic misunderstandings and endless relationship problems.
+Without conversation about the definition of a committed relationship, couples are at risk of tragic misunderstandings and endless relationship problems.
 It's also a great exercise to hear your spouse's heart for you and your future together.

-Strong, agreed-upon boundaries always outperform good marriages when it comes to preventing infidelity.
-Even great marriages have relationship problems, and allowing yourself to be in high-risk situations creates unnecessary potential for marital and personal destruction.
+Strong, agreed-upon boundaries always outperform marriages that have decent but undiscussed assumptions.
+Great marriages have problems, but allowing yourself to be in high-risk situations can create unnecessary marital and personal destruction.

-You may be thinking good morals are enough, but I'd challenge that thought.
-While our morals and values certainly guide us, our boundaries protect our values and morals from being stressed to the breaking point.
-Couples need to discuss and record their boundaries.
-If it's not written down it's like it never happened.
-Once it's written there is a clear understanding of the limits.
-Neither party can lie to themselves saying they didn't know.
-If they're not written down, then your boundaries don't really exist.
-Without planning, feelings and wandering emotions will be your guide.
+You may be thinking good morals are enough, but my experience working with couples tells me that it's simply not enough.
+While our morals and values certainly guide us, our boundaries are what protects our values and morals from being stressed to the breaking point.
+Couples need to discuss, record, and commit to their boundaries.
+If it's not "on the record," it's like it never happened.
+Once it's written, there is a clear understanding of the limits and a clear knowledge of when they've been broken.
+Neither party can lie, saying they didn't know.
+Don't let feelings and wandering emotions be your guide.

-People don't plan to fail, they only fail to plan.
-Develop your strategies for keeping you both safe.
+People don't plan to fail; they only fail to plan.

-4. Make it a point to brag about your marriage:
+4. Make it a point to brag about your spouse and your marriage.

-We naturally feel what irritates us, but appreciation requires focus.
-Whatever captures my attention captures me; whatever I focus on expands.
-If the irritating aspects of my mate or marriage are the focus of my attention they will grow and grow until it's all I perceive.
+We easily feel what irritates us, but appreciation, now that's a feeling that requires focus.
+Whatever captures my attention captures me; whatever I focus on expands me.
+If the irritating aspects of my mate or marriage are the focus of my attention, they will grow and grow until it's all I perceive.

-On the other hand, if I focus on what I appreciate about my mate and my marriage, it will grow and grow until I'm grateful to be in the relationship.
-This also prevents future marriage problems.
-Bragging about your marriage forces you to look for what you appreciate.
-It promotes pride in the life that is "US".
+On the other hand, if I focus on what I appreciate about my mate and my marriage, especially if I talk about it with others, it will grow and grow until the gratitude runs freely.
+This is one of the best preventions for marriage problems I've ever encountered!
+Speaking highly of your spouse and your marriage will force you to look for what you appreciate.
+It promotes pride in the life that is "Us."

-If merely 'pleasing' your mate is your goal, then your mate is responsible for your overall identity and success.
+If merely "pleasing" your mate is your goal, then your mate is responsible for your overall identity and success.
 If enjoying your mate is your goal, then you determine your success.
-When Stephanie and I first got together I didn't hang out with her to please her.
-I was over there because there was no place I enjoyed more.
+When Stephanie and I first got together, I didn't hang out with her to please her.
+I was over at her place because there was no place I enjoyed more.

-I don't know where I ever got the idea that after marriage my role was to please her.
+I don't know where I ever got the idea that after marriage, my role was to please her.
 When I enjoy being around her, my life and home are a true pleasure.
 Frankly, I find it to be a great honor to be married to Stephanie.
-Alternatively, when I'm fixated on trying to please her my marriage becomes a chore and I begin wondering what I'll get in return.
-I start keeping score which never works and, quite honestly, never comes out in my favor anyway.
+Earlier on in our marriage before I learned these lessons, I was fixated on trying to please her, and my marriage felt like a chore.
+With this attitude, I begin wondering what I'd get in return.

-When you enjoy your mate, they see how you're into them.
-Enjoyment clearly communicates they matter and that you want to be with them.
-When we enjoy our mate, even if we fail to meet all their needs, they don't feel slighted because your attention allows them to write off the disappointment.
+When you enjoy your mate, they see and feel how much you're into them.
+Your outward enjoyment clearly communicates that they matter and that you want to be with them.
+When you enjoy your spouse, even if you fail to meet all their needs, they don't feel slighted because your attitude allows them to write off the disappointment.

-At Affair Recovery our mission is to restore those impacted by infidelity to extraordinary lives of meaning and purpose.
+At Affair Recovery, our missionis to restore those impacted by infidelity to extraordinary lives of meaning and purpose.
+We understand not all marriages survive infidelity, but our hope is that you understand some steps you can take to salvage the relationship.
+You both might both be better off for trying!
 What's the benefit of working through the trauma of infidelity if your best outcome is a miserable life?

 The goal isn't survival; it's a new and better life.

-You can't go back to what you had,and it's a difficult moment when I share that truth with individuals in crisis.
-The focus becomes not going back, but going forward and building the new of the marriage and relationship.
+You can't go back to what you had.
+It's a difficult moment when I share that truth with individuals in crisis, and you likely know this is the reality.
+The focus now is not about going back to the past but about going forward and building a new version of the marriage and relationship.

-If you're looking for that new life and a way to move beyond the hurt and trauma you may feel trapped in right now, I hope you'll give some thought to attending our next EMS Weekend.
-While the country may be in various forms of lockdown, our virtual EMS Weekends are happening each month, providing expert insight and revolutionary forms of care for those in crisis.
-I hope you'll give my staff and I a chance to help change your life and your marriage.
+If you're looking for that new life and a way to move beyond the hurt and trauma you may feel trapped in right now, I hope you'll give some thought to joining our EMS Online course where we provide an expert plan and for couples in crisis.
+I hope you'll give us a chance to help change your life and your marriage!

 Sections: